* U.S. crude stocks fall 2.7 mln barrels to 462.22 mln barrels

 * Strong Chinese imports also support crude prices

-* Trump to lay out Iran strategy, traders fear sanctions (Adds China oil imports, updates prices)
+* Trump to lay out Iran strategy, traders fear sanctions (Adds comment on China imports, updates prices)

 SINGAPORE, Oct 13 (Reuters) - Oil prices rose on Friday as both U.S. crude production and inventories declined, pointing towards a tightening market.

 Strong Chinese oil import data also supported crude prices, traders said.

 With the Organization of the Petroleum Exporting Countries (OPEC) leading a production cut, analysts said that global oil markets were now broadly balanced after years of oversupply.